 A Biblical-Historical Context

 To understand these psalms it is necessary to put them into their historical and theological context.
 Since the uprising in the garden, all creation has been sentenced to receive God’s judgment (Gen. 3:14–19).
 Creation groans because of humanity’s rebellion (Rom.
 8:19–22).
 Appropriately, the imprecatory psalms excoriate persons, nations, and societies that wage war against God and his people.

 In the fullness of time, this serpent-crushing seed of the women is none other than Jesus Christ.
-Sent to save his people and destroy the devil, Jesus is hoisted on a cross to effect salvation and judgment.
+Sent to save his people and destroy the devil (1 John 3:8), Jesus is hoisted on a cross to effect salvation and judgment.
 Amazingly, the cross becomes his moment of triumph, one foreshadowed by not a few imprecatory psalms.

 Today, as we read these challenging Psalms we are confronted to ask ourselves, “What Spirit shall we obey?”
 The spirit of this age tells us to dismiss these hard sayings as archaic folly, but the Spirit of Christ points us to the cross and to the end of the age when Jesus will once and for all put all things under his feet.
 While the imprecatory Psalms may seem odd to assimilate into our Christian faith, it must be remembered that our Christian faith needs to conform to them as God’s word more than we need to bend them to our perception of God.

 While not always immediately understood, these psalms have many practical applications.
-Consider just three.
+Consider just four.

 Therefore, let us sing psalms, hymns, and spiritual songs, even those songs that call for the destruction of our enemies—the enemies of God and his Christ.